Branxton, New South Wales: History

 Branxton lies on the Traditional Country of the Wonnarua people.
 In 1801 William Paterson (explorer) was the first European to sight the area when he travelled up the Hunter River as far as Dalwood.
 After colonisation, the township was initially referred to as Black Creek, but in 1848, its name was changed to Branxton as the developer believed that the Black Creek would not attract buyers.
-As settlers took up further land grants the township expanded capitalizing on trade from settlers heading further north to settle the Liverpool Plains.
+As settlers took up further land grants the township expanded capitalising on trade from settlers heading further north to settle the Liverpool Plains.
 By 1860 it was a village of 500 residents, a steam mill, post office, a mechanics institute and four hotels.
+1860 also saw the main road being built by the general store, Victoria House.
+In 1865 a Methodist church was built.
+In 1871 St John's Anglican Church was built.
+In 1880 the police station was completed.